Lionel Lincoln: Analysis

-Both Lionel Lincoln and his eventual American bride, Cecil, come from British Aristocratic families.
-For the American audience and for Cooper, such nobility represented the corrupt and promiscuous British nobility.
+Both Lionel Lincoln and his eventual American bride, Cecil, are descended from the British nobility.
+For Cooper and his American audience, their roots represented the perceived corruption and promiscuousness of aristocracy compared to republicanism in the United States.
 Though the novel was supposed to be about American republicanism and the praising the American revolution, the titular character Lincoln and his wife return to Britain at the end of the war.
 One major theme is whether Lincoln will in fact be moved to join the American cause.
-Throughout the novel, he is repeatedly given arguments of reason to favour the American cause over the British.
-But as critic Donald Donnell points out, the obstinate loyalty to the King which results in Lincoln's return to England at the end of the war, seems to be a deliberately negative trait with which Cooper endows many of Loyalist characters.
+Throughout the novel, he is repeatedly given arguments of reason to favour the American cause over the Crown.
+But as critic Donald Donnell points out, the obstinate loyalty to the Crown which results in Lincoln's return to England at the end of the war, seems to be a deliberately negative trait with which Cooper endows many of Loyalist characters.
 In his dissertation, Paul Jonathan Woolf examines the effect the decision for these aristocratic characters to leave the United States at the end of the novel: